Army on rise in Libya's east, spurring hopes of normal life

-BENGHAZI, Libya At Benghazi University, graduation pictures shot at a wrecked campus symbolize hope for a return to normality in the city after more than two years of war.
+BENGHAZI, Libya (Reuters) - At Benghazi University, graduation pictures shot at a wrecked campus symbolize hope for a return to normality in the city after more than two years of war.

 It is a war in which the eastern-based Libyan National Army (LNA) has been slowly prevailing against a coalition of Islamists and former revolutionaries.
 Its commander, Khalifa Haftar, is gaining political influence, his popularity boosted by the army's advance.